 Playa Santa Maria is another Blue Flag-Certified Beach.
 Its horseshoe shape keeps this beach feeling like you are on your very own private beach.

 Chilleno Beach is great for families, snorkelers and divers.
-The beach also offers kayaking, snorkeling gear and more are available to rent from Cabo Acuadeportes.
+The beach also offers kayaking, and snorkeling gear is available to rent from Cabo Acuadeportes.

 Several reefs run parallel to the beach and are home to over 80 species of marine life.
 Sea turtle sightings are common here.